Andong-Li-speech/CTS-Net/README.md

 # CTS-Net
 The supplemental material and samples with respect to the paper "TWO HEADS ARE BETTER THAN ONE:  A TWO-STAGE APPROACH FOR MONAURAL NOISE REDUCTION IN THE COMPLEX DOMAIN" are provided (submitted to ICASSP 2021).

+The code will also be released in time if accepted.